 - In the Email section, click the Email Deliverability icon.

 - Navigate to the Manage button of the domain you will be modifying.

 - On the next page, scroll down and click Install the Suggested Record Button.

 Currently, HostGator fully supports the DKIM outgoing authentication specification.
-Users with Windows shared hosting plans should contact us via phone or chat with the domain name(s) that DKIM should be applied to.
+Users with Windows shared hosting plans should contact us via phone or chat with the domain name(s) to which DKIM should be applied.

 Users with dedicated servers may enable DKIM as follows:

 - Navigate to the Mail Settings tab, then click on the email address you wish to modify.

 - In the Mail Settings page, tick the box for Use DKIM spam protection to sign outgoing email messages.